sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Account Executives (AE)

-- Engage Product Qualified Leads
+- Work with CE to check-in with trial as they approach the end, assess the opportunity, handle commercial conversations.
-- Support CEs as neeed
+- Support CEs as needed

 ### Data and Analytics